alcasinoroyale/trek-tracker/NOTES.md

       HIKER: Must have: Username/Password, Username must be unique
       TRAIL: Must have: Name, Location, Unique Name (?)
       ASPIRATION: Hiker and Trail must exist (?!)
 If User wants to add a trail ... ?
+  ___ Later?:
+              - All usernames should be saved as downcase.
+              - Usernames should NOT be case sensitive.

 STEP 8.5: Re-Do User Sign Up with new validations